apaige161/garden-plant-picker/README.md

     at Main2Component.getEachGardenNameOnce"

-RIGHT NOW: A user can look at saved garden beds, along with adding more.
+RIGHT NOW: A user can choose a garden size, add new gardens with at least one plant in them, filter and sort saved gardens.

 FUTURE: sign in, get produce yeilds, nice UI/UX

 TODO: Primary

-  --BUG-progress bar going over 100%
+  --done- disable save button when there is no name AND
+  --not done- do not allow saves of duplicate named gardens

   wrap list of plants(to choose from) to the next column 2-4 columns based on screen size

+  create a better UI for displaying saved plants from the DB

   build the math to see how much an optimal garden will produce based on the plants inside